viterin/vek/README.md

 ### Comparisons and Selections

-Floating point vectors can be compared to other vectors or numbers, producing bool vectors.
-Boolean vectors can be used to select matching elements, count matches and more:
+Floating point vectors can be compared to other vectors or numbers.
+The result is a `bool` vector indicating where the comparison holds true. `bool` vectors can be used to select matching elements, count matches and more:

 ```go
 package main